 What Is Psoriatic Arthritis, Anyway?

-About 30% of people with psoriasis will develop PsA (though doctors can’t predict who), most commonly in their 30s and 40s.
-Right now, 7 million people are living with psoriatic arthritis.
+About 30% of people with psoriasis will develop PsA (though doctors can’t predict who yet), most commonly in their 30s and 40s.
+Right now, 8 million people in the US are living with psoriasis, and 10-30% of them have psoriatic arthritis.

 Usually, skin problems show up first, but in some people the first signs are joint-related, which can make diagnosis trickier (which we’ll get to).
 Also confounding: The severity and location of skin lesions have very little impact on the severity and location of PsA joint symptoms and vice versa.
 Case in point: You could have skin lesions only on your legs and knees but have swelling only in your fingers on one hand.
 It’s annoying like that.